prorev/prorev.github.io/_posts/2020-01-11-child-divs.md

-Now the container div C is a placeholder, and its childs A and B are siblings.
+Now the container div C is a placeholder, and its child's A and B are siblings.
 Having the last tip in mind we can rewrite the title for this article to something like this: